Lane Kenworthy, The Good Society

 This isn’t to say the new restrictions don’t matter.
 Even if they haven’t prevented many women who want an abortion from getting one, they can significantly increase the cost, inconvenience, and agony of doing so.
 Also, given that many of the new restrictions have been put in place since 2010, they could end up reducing abortions to a degree that isn’t yet apparent in the data.

-In 2000, RU-486 was approved for prescription use, enabling “medical” abortions in addition to surgical ones.
+In 2000, mifepristone (RU-486) was approved for prescription use, enabling “medical” abortions in addition to surgical ones.
 Abortion opponents feared this would lead to a surge in abortions, but that hasn’t happened, though the share of abortions that are medical has risen from 1% in 2000 to 23% in 2014.8

 Until relatively recently, many Americans viewed homosexuality as wrong.
 Public opinion has shifted dramatically since around 1990, as figure 13 shows.
 A steadily rising share of Americans say they think homosexuality should be accepted by society, homosexuals should have equal job opportunity rights, gay and lesbian sex should be legal, and same-sex marriage should be legal.

-Legal changes also have been liberty-enhancing for gay and lesbian Americans.
+Changes in the law also have been liberty-enhancing.
 Same-sex sexual intercourse was illegal throughout the United States until Connecticut became the first state to decriminalize it in 1962.
 As figure 14 shows, other states slowly followed suit until a 2003 Supreme Court decision legalized it everywhere.

 In 1996, the federal government passed the “Defense of Marriage Act” stipulating that marriage must be between a man and a woman.
 A number of states also passed prohibitions of same-sex marriage in the 1990s and 2000s via referendum or legislation.
 The tide began to turn in 2004, as we see in figure 15.
 In that year Massachusetts’ state supreme court ruled the Defense of Marriage Act unconstitutional and legalized same-sex marriage in the state.
 Courts in Connecticut, Iowa, and some other states issued similar rulings beginning in 2008, and starting in 2012 states such as Maine, Maryland, and Washington legalized same-sex marriage via popular referendums.
 By 2014, same-sex marriage was legal in 35 states.
 The Supreme Court’s Obergefell decision in 2015 forbids any state from banning same-sex marriage or refusing to recognize same-sex marriages in other states.